 In industrialized countries such as the United States, the corrective surgery is accessible and provided to those in need, regardless of financial capacity or geographic location.
-In 2000, HeartGift was founded to address this disparity and since inception, it has served more than 400 children from 34 countries, with 4 chapters in Austin, San Antonio, New Orleans and Houston, and partnerships around the globe.
+In 2000, HeartGift was founded to address this disparity and since its inception, it has served more than 500 children from 35 countries, with chapters in Austin, San Antonio, New Orleans and Houston, and partnerships around the globe.

 “You can give the gift of life and help provide critical heart surgery for these children by donating your time and money.
 HeartGift exists because of theses passionate volunteers, and with your support we will continue to save lives of these children.”